 Getting there: Leavenworth is about a two-hour drive from Seattle.
-There is also a three-hour long Amtrak train ride that you can take if you prefer not to drive.
+There is also a three-hour Amtrak train ride that you can take if you prefer not to drive through the mountains.

 Known as the City of Gardens, Victoria is the capitol of British Columbia and is beloved for its natural beauty and outdoor recreation.
 Although it would be ideal to make a full weekend out of it, you can take advantage of the day trip schedule offered by Clipper Vacations.

 Getting there: You can take the Clipper Vacation Ferry from Seattle to get to Victoria; the trip takes just under three hours.
 If you prefer to fly, you can book a flight with Kenmore Air.

 Things to do: Be sure to visit Craigdarroch Castle, the Royal BC Museum, Fisherman’s Wharf, Butchart Gardens and the Parliament Buildings (open to the public for free tours).
 For food and drink, stroll along Inner Harbor; for shopping, visit historic Government Street.
 Finally, afternoon tea at the Fairmont Empress Hotel is a century-old tradition that you can enjoy during the summer months.

 9. Mount Rainier National Park